If you work with video files, you need an ample amount of space to store them.

-You may use a cloud service if you foresee reusing your video files some time in the future.
+You may use a cloud service if you don’t foresee reusing your video files sometime in the future.
 However, if you would be using your files frequently, an external hard disk is your solution.

 What to Consider When Getting an External Hard Drive for Video Storage?

 The main reason you want to buy an external hard drive is you want additional storage capacity.
 How much storage do you need?
 Bear in mind that the higher the capacity you buy, the cheaper would be the cost per GB.

 Work out the storage space you need and buy slightly extra so that you don’t run out of space and have to shop for another external hard drive soon.